Lord Vinheteiro

-Fabrício André Bernard Di Paolo, known professionally as Lord Vinheteiro, is a Brazilian pianist, accordionist, sound engineer, musician, aquarist, and YouTuber.
+Fabrício André Bernard Di Paolo (born 1980), known professionally as Lord Vinheteiro, is a Brazilian pianist, accordionist, sound engineer, musician, aquarist, and YouTuber.

-Vinheteiro is best-known internationally for playing piano covers on his YouTube channel, where he has over 7 million subscribers and over 1 billion views.
+He is best known for playing piano covers on his YouTube channel, where he has over 7 million subscribers and over 1 billion views.

 Vinheteiro was a part of the Pânico program produced by Brazilian radio station Jovem Pan FM.

-Vinheteiro has been known to be critical of brazilian music, especially funk carioca, and for his alignment with right-wing politics.
+He has been known to be critical of brazilian music, especially funk carioca, and for his alignment with right-wing politics.

 Career

-In 1988, at the age of 8, Vinheteiro started learning music, studying mainly piano and violin in private lessons.
+In 1988, at the age of 8, Vinheteiro started learning music.
+He took private lessons in piano and violin.

-Vinheteiro later entered the Arts Institute (IA) of State University of São Paulo, but did not finish the course.
+Vinheteiro enrolled in the Arts Institute (IA) of State University of São Paulo.
+He did not finish the course.

-Besides piano and violin, Vinheteiro is a music producer and sound engineer, and he has also taught himself harpsichord, electric bass, guitar, drums, synthesizer, and accordion.
+Besides piano and violin, Vinheteiro is a music producer and sound engineer, and he has also taught himself harpsichord, electric bass, guitar, drums, synthesizer, accordion, and, more recently, rubber chickens.

-Vinheteiro has a veterinarian college degree, but his commitment to music never allowed him to work as a veterinarian.

-In 2008, Vinheteiro created the YouTube channel Lord Vinheteiro, which became an Internet hit by playing piano versions of classic songs from television, cinema, anime, and video games.
+In 2008, Vinheteiro created the YouTube channel Lord Vinheteiro, where he plays piano covers of classic songs from television, cinema, anime, and video games.
 He participated in Brazilian programs such as Jornal Nacional and The Noite com Danilo Gentili and performed in China with local musicians.

-Vinheteiro produces content weekly for his YouTube channel, with over 7 million subscribers.
+Vinheteiro produces content weekly for his YouTube channel, which has over 7 million subscribers.

 Personal life

-In 2019, Fabrício started dating technology analyst Roberta Klein.
+In 2019, Vinheteiro started dating technology analyst Roberta Klein.
+In February 2024, they have a son.

-In February 2024, Fabrício and Roberta had their first son, Bernardo.